eppesh/ClockIn/README.md

 - Reset:

   You cannot clock in the same task repeatedly.
 If you want to change the result, you can click the `Reset` button to clear all the clocked-in tasks.
+Note that this function is available only for the current date.

 - Display historical data：

   After starting the tool, it will display the historical information, if there is any.

+  The history data is stored in the "db" folder.
+You can copy and move the "db" folder and

 - Make-up:

-  If you completed several tasks but forgot to lock in, you can make up for it by clicking the `M` button (which means `make up`).
+  If you completed several tasks but forgot to lock in, you can make up for it by clicking the `MakeUp` button.
 By typing into the date and tasks with the format of `20220411;0x1101`, you can clock-in the specific date again.
 Note that `0x1101` means that you have finished the first, second, and fourth tasks.

+> Note:
+>
+> - If you want to redefine the names of the tasks, a better way is to directly modify the names of "Health, English, Programming, Reading" in the beginning of the UI::Draw() function in clock_in.cpp file, and to rebuild the whole project.

 # Screenshots